auxten/go-ctr/README.md

   ./edgeRec
 ```

-wait for the message shown: `Listening and serving HTTP on :8080`.
+Wait for the message shown: `Listening and serving HTTP on :8080`.

-then test the API in another terminal:
+Then test the API in another terminal:

 ```shell
 curl --header "Content-Type: application/json" \